jackcannon/swiss-docs/README.md

 #### File level

-This is sets the default values for the file.
+This sets the default values for the file.
 Everything after the file level defaults to the the values set in the file level definition.

 Multiple file level definitions can be used in the same file, splitting the defaults into sections